 Allowing our network of leaders in the Israeli public sector and in both the professional and volunteer ranks of Jewish life in North America to leverage one another, Wexner Summits empower and mobilize a cadre of change agents who work in teams over the course of a year to address major challenges facing the Jewish people and Israel.
-In most cases, that is just the beginning.

-Summits are by application and include our most effective and robust alumni.
-The active part of our Summits require a commitment to a year of work, book-ended by participating in two gatherings: one at the launch and the other at the conclusion of the year.
+Participants will include leaders in the Israeli public sector and in both the professional and volunteer ranks of Jewish life in North America.
+The active part of our Summits requires a commitment to a year of work, book-ended by participating in two gatherings: one at the launch and the other at the conclusion of the year.
 During the intervening year, participants double down with strategic partners to advance work that speaks to the challenge of this Summit.
-Often this work continues on well beyond the year.
+In most cases, that is just the beginning.